When will sales of electric cars (EVs) reach mass adoption?

 - New EV model introductions: We expect the introduction of a significant number of “affordable” EVs in the 2020-2022 time frame.

-- Average battery range: Luxury car battery range will easily average 250-300 miles by 2020, the key will be availability of affordable SUVs and crossovers with 250 miles of range.
+- Median battery range: Luxury car battery range will easily average 250-300 miles by 2020, the key will be availability of affordable SUVs and crossovers with 250 miles of range.

 - Charging speed: DC fast charging time to 80% battery level is reduced to about 15-20 minutes by around 2022.